lawrencerowland/lawrencerowland.github.io/_posts/2020-05-05-Applying Machine Learning at different levels.md

 ## Applying machine learning at project or programme or portfolio levels

 Machine learning provides different types of insight at different project levels.
+Some machine learning approaches make the most of the extra context provided by graph databases, specifically in terms of which relationships are meaningful.

 1. PROJECT & PROGRAMME level: node, edge and property prediction for risks, dependencies, project sectoral properties and success.